gainsay (verb)

 grace (noun)

 Courteous goodwill.
-(OD)
+(NOA)

 Sense of propriety or right; the quality or state of being considerate or thoughtful.
 (MW)